KtorZ/_blog_/_posts/2015-11-12-rest_for_representational_state_transfer.markdown

 In order to be stateless, the server has to provide an API that is idempotent and that does not rely on any kind of session or cookie mechanism.
 There is no idea of session on the server.
 The only thing that is stored is a given secret key known **only** by the server itself.
-That key is a single point of failure meaning that anyone owning it would be able to replicate the behavior of the server.
-However, the only way to get that key is by having a direct access on the server.
+That key is a single point of failure meaning that anyone who owns it would be able to replicate the behavior of the server.
+However, the only way to get that key is by having direct access on the server.
 In such a case, we're in any scenario completely screwed.
 Also, The server should be able to renew this secret key periodically.
 The previous key has to be kept in memory until it becomes useless (after a delay greater than the expiration delay of the last created